michaelnmmeyer/dharma/tree.md

 that used namespaces initially.

 We only support a small subset of xpath.
-Most notably, it is only possible to select tag nodes and the XML tree itself.
-Other types of nodes, e.g. attributes, can only be used as predicates, as in `foo[@bar]`.
-We also do not support expressions that index node sets in some way: testing a node position in a node set is not possible.
+Most notably, it is only possible to select `Tag` and `Tree` nodes.
+Other types of nodes, attributes in particular, can only be used in predicates, as in `foo[@bar]`.
+We also do not support expressions that index node sets in some way: testing a node position in a node set is not possible or evaluating the length of a node set is not possible.

 To evaluate an expression, we first convert it to straightforward python source code, then compile the result, and finally run the code.
 Compiled expressions